 Hive CoLab was the first tech-focused business incubator in Uganda.
 It was founded in 2010 through the efforts of Jon Gosier and Teddy.
-In 2008, Teddy was in United States writing about the emerging tech sector in Africa and was introduced to Jon who was working in Kampala.
+In 2008 Teddy was in United States writing about the emerging tech sector in Africa and was introduced to Jon who was working in Kampala.
 At the time in Kampala, tech-focused entrepreneurs were congregating in Internet cafes that were not conducive to creativity.
 Jon and Teddy discussed the idea of generating a "next generation" Internet cafe.
 Based on this idea, they established their first "co-working" space.
-The incubator initially floundered a bit because of a lack of a business model.
-They eventually received some funding from Indigo Trust, and Hivos, and since then they have thrived and were able to move to their current location.
+The incubator floundered a bit because of a lack of a business model.
+They eventually received some funding from Indigo Trust, and since then they have thrived and were able to move to their current location.

 Hive CoLab is a large open space with a reliable internet connection, a back-up power source (vital in locations like Kampala where outages are a common occurrence), and a conference space for one on one meetings.
-It is a community-owned, collaborative, co-working space for the Uganda's Technology community.
+It is a community-owned, collaborative, coworking space for the Uganda's Technology community and its mission is to provide the new companies the much-needed visibility in order to promote their offerings and eventually find funding or investment capital.
 Membership is open to all and is free.
 The only requirement for membership is that the applicant must be working on a project or must be looking for a project to work on.
-The incubator offers in-house consultants to mentor members and the mission is to provide the new companies the much-needed visibility in order to promote its offerings and eventually find funding or investment capital.
+Additionally, the incubator offers in-house consultants to mentor members.